gfteix/notes/Notes/Designing Data-Intensive Applications.md

 ### Reliability
 The system should continue to work correctly even in the face of adversity.
+A system is reliable depending on its ability to tolerate fault.

-> Fault is not the sae as failure.
+> Fault is not the same as failure.
 A fault is usually defined as one component of the system deviating from its spec, whereas a failure is when the system as a whole stops providing the required service to the user.
-It is impossible to reduce the probability of a fault to zero. therefore it is ussually best t odesign fault-tolerance mechanisms that prevent faults from causing failures.
+It is impossible to reduce the probability of a fault to zero. therefore it is ussually best to design fault-tolerance mechanisms that prevent faults from causing failures.
 In this book we conver several techniques for building eliable systems from unreliable parts.

 ### Scalability